pragmapilot/z80/ROADMAP.md

 <a name="InProgress"></a>
 ## 🏃 In Progress

+* Write a snippet with code exercising all the Z80 addressing modes

 * Creation of the git repo content
 	* **Snippets**: review, test and document (README.md) the various snippets I already have; all the Makefiles need to change to the version in tools/make which was updated on 6/Nov